|Growing Japanese Indigo (Persicaria tinctoria)

 And then gently water them.

 This year I can tell from bird activity in my yard I am going to have to make something to scare the birds away.
-Last year I tied tin foil plates to string that was tied to bamboo poles.
-This work very well!
+Last year I tied tin foil plates to string that was tied to bamboo poles stuck in the four corners of the raised beds.
+This worked very well!

 Depending on the variety, the seeds will take 10 to 21 days to sprout.